pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

        git --version

-You should get a bunch of output that begins with:
+You should get an output that looks like:

-        git version 2.XX.XX
+        git version 2.7.4

-where the `X`'s represent a version number.
 Ensure that you have a version greater than `2.7.1` installed.